Draw a Tiny Table

 x,

-digits = getOption("tinytable_tt_digits", default = NULL),
+digits = get_option("tinytable_tt_digits", default = NULL),

-width = getOption("tinytable_tt_width", default = NULL),
+width = get_option("tinytable_tt_width", default = NULL),

-theme = getOption("tinytable_tt_theme", default = NULL),
+theme = get_option("tinytable_tt_theme", default = "default"),

 ...